ElektraInitiative/libelektra/doc/help/kdb-validate.md

 for the backend that was used while mounting.
-If a validation is done while using 'kdb set' the same validation is also done by 'kdb validate'
+If a validation is done while using 'kdb set' the same validation is also done by 'kdb validate' Only string keys are validated!
+Binary keys are skipped!

 Use -f to do a write test even if the previous read from the key database has issued warnings.